 What is a Soul Patch?

-The soul patch is a small patch of hair underneath the bottom lip.
+The soul patch is a small tuft of hair underneath the bottom lip.
 Whether thick or thin, this tuft of hair is also called a mouche, jazz dab or jazz dot in older circles.
 These names refer to any hair that’s styled and trimmed just below the bottom lip.

 The style gained a reputation with rockers like Frank Zappa and jazzmen like Dizzy Gillespie.
 Then gained wider and mainstream popularity in the 1950s and 1960s.